Hollow Regalia

 Hollow Regalia (虚ろなるレガリア, Utsuronaru Regaria) is a Japanese light novel series written by Gakuto Mikumo and illustrated by Miyū.
 It began publication under ASCII Media Works' Dengeki Bunko imprint in June 2021; as of February 2024, six volumes have been released.
 A manga adaptation, illustrated by Matsuki Ugatsu, was serialized in Dengeki Maoh from September 2022 to August 2024, with its individual chapters collected into four volumes.

+Plot

+In a post-apocalyptic world, Yahiro Narusawa struggles to survive monsters and bandits.
+One day, the twin sisters Julietta "Juli" and Rosetta "Ro" Berith seek him.
+Yahiro is code named "Lazarus" because he has a healing factor and seeming immortality.
+The sisters want to hire him to steal the Kushinada, an item that can supposedly control the monsters.
+In exchange, they will help him find his sister Sui, whom he bitterly hates and wants to kill.

 Media

 Light novel

 Written by Gakuto Mikumo and illustrated by Miyū, the light novel began publication under ASCII Media Works' Dengeki Bunko imprint on June 10, 2021.
 As of February 2024, six volumes have been released.

 In September 2022, Yen Press licensed the light novel for English publication.